-- unemployment,
+- unemployment;

-- fuel and energy prices,
+- fuel and energy prices;

-- declines in home values,
+- declines in home values;

-- interest rates,
+- interest rates:

-- inflation rates,
+- inflation rates;

-- consumer perceptions of the economy,
+- consumer perceptions of the economy; and

-- effects of natural catastrophes, pandemics, epidemics and other wide-spread public health events.
+- effects of natural disasters and catastrophes, including hurricanes, earthquakes, wildfires and pandemics, epidemics, and other wide-spread public health events.

 Adverse economic conditions in a state where a large number of obligors are located could have a disproportionately significant effect on the delinquency, loss or repossession experience of the Receivables.
 The consequences of a significant economic downturn, including high unemployment and continued lack of availability of credit, may lead to increased delinquency and default rates by obligors, as well as decreased consumer demand for automobiles and declining market value of the vehicles securing the Receivables, which could increase the amount of a loss if the Receivable defaults.
 These negative conditions could also have an effect on the timing and amount of principal and interest payments on your Notes and you may suffer a loss.
 As of the Cutoff Date, World Omni Financial Corp.'s records indicate that the billing addresses of the obligors of the Receivables in the pool were concentrated in the Five-State Area.
 Economic conditions as a result of an economic downturn in the Five-State Area, including a decline in home values, may affect payments on the Receivables from obligors residing in those states.
-The occurrence of hurricanes or tornados, geological disasters, epidemics or other wide-spread public health events in those states may adversely affect Receivables located in those states.
-In addition, we may be unable to accurately assess the effect of natural disasters, such as hurricanes and tornadoes, geological disasters, such as oil spills, epidemics or other wide-spread public health events or other similar events, on the economy or on the Receivables in those states.
-The effect of natural disasters, such as hurricanes and tornadoes, geological disasters, such as oil spills, epidemics or other wide-spread public health events or other similar events, on the performance of the Receivables is unclear, but there may be an adverse effect on general economic conditions, consumer confidence in the economy and general market liquidity.
+The occurrence of natural disasters and catastrophes such as hurricanes, tornadoes and wildfires, geological disasters such as oil spills, pandemics, epidemics or other wide-spread public health events or other similar events in the Five-State Area may adversely affect the Receivables located in those states, and we may be unable to accurately assess the effect of such events on the economy or on obligors residing in the Five-State Area.
+Even if the effect of such events on the performance of the Receivables is unclear, there may be an adverse effect on general economic conditions, consumer confidence in the economy and general market liquidity.
 No representation or warranty will be made by the Sponsor or any other entity under the transaction documents regarding the condition of any vehicle securing the Receivables as of the Cutoff Date or any other date.
 Under the terms of each Receivable, the related obligor is required to maintain physical damage insurance covering the related financed vehicle.
 However, there can be no assurance that such insurance has been maintained in all cases or would fully cover any damage to the related vehicle.
-Investors should consider the possible effects of delinquency, default and prepayment experience of the Receivables because any adverse impact as a result of an economic downturn, hurricane, tornado, epidemic, or human-caused event or any similar event may be borne by the Noteholders.
+Investors should consider the possible effects of delinquency, default and prepayment experience of the Receivables because any adverse impact as a result of an economic downturn, hurricane, tornado, wildfire, pandemic, epidemic, or human-caused event or any similar event may be borne by the Noteholders.
 We refer you to "The Receivables Pool-Distribution by Geographic Location of the Receivables in the Pool as of the Cutoff Date" in this prospectus.